dragon731012/-WORKING-bookmarklets-and-games/README.md

 3. click save as

-4. click fole when you want to play
+4. click file when you want to play

 # my and my contributor's involvement with these